Schwessinger Group - Plants, fungi, evolution

 Detection of fungal pathogens and their associated microbiome (Summer, Honours, and Master students)

-A synthetic biology approach to detect pathogen molecules in crops (Summer, Honours, and Master students)
+A synthetic biology approach to detect pathogen molecules in crops (Summer, Honours, Master students, and PhD students)

 We aim to publish work performed by students on its own or as part of a bigger manuscript.
 Everyone will be clearly rewarded with appropriate authorship.